| ivoa.ObsCore | Table Info | The IVOA-defined obscore table, containing generic metadata for

 in the *preview* column of both the *ts_ssa* and *ObsCore* tables. |

-series in IVOA SSA format.
-The actual data is available through a
+in IVOA SSA format.
+The actual data is available through a datalink

 The **Optical Gravitational Lensing Experiment (OGLE)** is a long-term photometric